 Students who wish to apply for an Independent Major in African and African Diaspora Studies must normally have achieved a minimum 3.5 grade point average by March 1 of their sophomore year.
-The student must plan, with the aid of a faculty advisor, a program of twelve (12) courses, ten (10) of which must be upper-division (i.e. 2000 or above).
+The student must plan, with the aid of a faculty adviser, a program of twelve (12) courses, ten (10) of which must be upper-division (i.e. 2000 or above).
 Students are required to take AADS 1110 Introduction to African Diaspora Studies and AADS 6600 Senior Seminar.
 Students will need to take ten additional elective courses in order to fulfill the Independent Major requirements, only one of which can be a 1000-level course.

 There are two tracks in which Independent Majors can concentrate: 1) Intellectual Traditions and Cultural Production or 2) Politics, Society, and History.
 Students must take eight of their ten elective courses in one track and their remaining two in the other.
 These courses will extend over no more than three departments, excluding courses that only originate in AADS.
 For example, if students take courses with only the AADS prefix (such as AADS 1110 or AADS 2241), they can still take AADS courses that are cross-listed in up to three additional departments.
 Students’ elective courses may not fall exclusively in Social Science (COMM, HIST, POLI, SOCY) or Humanities (ARTH, ENGL, FREN, MUSA, PHIL, RLRL, THTR) departments.
-This program should be equal in depth and coherence to a typical departmental major and should include a plan for a final project or paper that demonstrates the thematic coherence of the Independent Major and reflects the ongoing assessment of the major by the student and the advisor.
+This program should be equal in depth and coherence to a typical departmental major and should include a plan for a final project or paper that demonstrates the thematic coherence of the Independent Major and reflects the ongoing assessment of the major by the student and the adviser.

-Prior to proposing an Independent Major, a student must identify a core faculty member of AADS who will serve as his or her advisor.
-Students will work with the program’s Independent Major Advisor and the core faculty member to develop a proposal of study.
+Prior to proposing an Independent Major, a student must identify a core faculty member of AADS who will serve as his or her adviser.
+Students will work with the program’s Independent Major Adviser and the core faculty member to develop a proposal of study.
 Each proposed Independent Major should be submitted to the Dean's Office before March 1 of the student's sophomore year.
 The Dean will then present it to the Educational Policy Committee for approval.